LaoluOseni/Personal-Budget/README.md

 Personal Budget Project

-A porject that helps implement envelope budgeting.
+A project that helps implement envelope budgeting.

 Create, Read, Update and Delete Envelopes.
 NOT IN ANYWAY COMPLETE.
 WORK IN PROGRESS!!